ferritinman/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.

-- For the sake of time, I will skip it this week but it looks pretty straight forward
+- For the sake of time, I will skip it this week but I have one done this at a certain point at work.